dragnilar/Databvase/README.md

 <li>Data grid filtering, grouping and data exporting to various file types.</li>
 <li>Flexible object explorer filtering.</li>
 <li>Ability to right click and generate basic select *, select top * scripts .</li>
+  <li>Ability to also script out alter and modify statements on views, stored procedures and functions.</li>
 <li>Ability to run simultanious queries on multiple databases within one instance.</li>
 <li>Like with SSMS, you can connect to multiple instances at once if need be to view multiple object explorer trees. </li>
 <li>The ability to run MOST queries (we say most becuase this needs more extensive testing).</li>
 <li>Dockable windows and object explorer. </li>
 <li>Syntax highlighting for most keywords (such as SELECT, DROP, etc.), comments and strings.</li>
+<li>Query builder tool that allows you to construct complex select/join statements via a visual aid </li>
+<li>Backup wizard that lets you create database backups</li>
 <li>A smaller hard drive footprint and faster download/install time than SSMS.
-Databvase is ~40-50 megs currently, SSMS 2017 is almost a full gigabyte for just the download.</li>
+Databvase is ~40-56 megs currently, SSMS 2017 is almost a full gigabyte for just the download.</li>
 </ul>
 <br>
 <br>